 NOTE: Until now, only those who had been denied citizenship or did not receive a response from the Italian Consulate within the 2-year period after submitting their application, could bring their case before the Courts in Rome.

-However, only recently, there have been cases brought before the Court for “lack of appointments”; the Consulates’ unreasonable delays, failing to provide an appointment within the next two years, are now viewed as a “denial of justice”, a condition for fast-tracking the case in front of the judge who will ultimately grant Italian citizenship.
+Only recently, there have been cases brought before the Court for “lack of appointments”; the Consulates’ unreasonable delays, failing to provide an appointment, can now be viewed as a “denial of justice”, a condition for fast-tracking the case in front of the judge who will ultimately grant Italian citizenship.
 However, now that almost all Italian Consulates here in the U.S. have reopened their Calendars for appointments for Italian Citizenship by descent, this option may not be feasible for a lot of applicants.

 Screenshots of the page attesting the impossibility to book an appointment, taken every day for several weeks at different times, is advisable.